 Fragrance Composition:

 So what did it smell like?
-It was an old-fashioned honeysuckle soliflore perfume.
+It is classified as a sweet floral fragrance for women.
+It was described as an "old-fashioned" honeysuckle soliflore perfume.

 Bottles: